 The calling card of a side hustler is a scrappy, experimental mentality that views resource constraints as a thrilling challenge, not as a sign to give up.
-Side hustlers come from diverse backgrounds and sell wide-ranging products.
-There is, however, one similarity they frequently share: while building their venture in the early morning or twilight hours, they do the best they can with the time that they have.
+Side hustlers come from diverse backgrounds and sell a wide range of products.

-Thousands are joining their ranks as people rediscover that saving money only goes so far—there’s a hard floor, while the ceiling for making more money is almost limitless.
+Thousands are joining their ranks as people rediscover that saving money and having a full-time job only go so far—there’s a hard floor, while the ceiling for side hustles is almost limitless.
 But that doesn’t make it easy.
-So, what goes into the emerging art of starting and sustaining a side hustle?
+So, what goes into the emerging art of starting and sustaining a good side hustle to make money?

 What is a side hustle?